REV: Information-Theoretic Evaluation of Free-Text Rationales: Related Work

 \section{Related Work}

-Self-rationalized models serve interpretability by providing rationales for their predictions.
-The rationales broadly fall into two categories: extractive rationales and free-text rationales.
+Model rationales broadly fall into two categories: extractive rationales and free-text rationales.
 Extractive rationales contain some important features extracted from input texts that make models produce final predictions \citep{lei2016rationalizing, deyoung2020eraser, jain2020learning, schulz2019restricting}.
 Free-text rationales are produced by generative models in the form of natural language.
 Compared to extractive rationales, free-text rationales explain model predictions in a more human-like way and fill the gap in explaining reasoning tasks \citep{camburu2018snli, narang2020wt5, rajani2019explain, kumar2020nile, brahman2021learning}.

 Evaluations on extractive rationales have been well studied, generally from two perspectives — faithfulness and plausibility \citep{deyoung2020eraser, pruthi2022evaluating, chan2022unirex}.
 Faithfulness measures to which extent rationales reflect the true reasoning process of models, while plausibility evaluates how convincing rationales are to humans \citep{jacovi2020towards}.
-However, the faithfulness evaluation metrics (e.g., sufficiency, comprehensiveness) proposed for extractive rationales are not applicable to free-text rationales because they are not a part of inputs.
-Existing automatic metrics for free-text rationales focus on rationale-label association, and measure the utility of a rationale based on how much it helps a model proxy predict the given label \citep{hase-etal-2020-leakage} or the gold label \citep{wiegreffe-etal-2021-measuring} given the input. \citet{chan2022frame} further propose a framework to evaluate the automatic metrics.
-However, none of them consider measuring the amount of additional information in free-text rationales. \citet{sun2022investigating} conduct a human study on the additional knowledge provided by free-text rationales.
-This work is the first that proposes an automatic metric to quantify the additional information in free-text rationales.
+Other perspectives include the ability of rationales in helping a student model simulate a teacher model \citep{pruthi2022evaluating} or bridging the communication between a classifier and a layperson \citep{treviso2020explanation}.
+Existing automatic metrics for free-text rationales focus on rationale-label association, and measure the utility of a rationale based on how much it helps a model proxy predict the given label (inspired by human simulatability \cite{doshi2017towards}) \citep{hase-etal-2020-leakage} or the gold label \citep{wiegreffe-etal-2021-measuring} given the input. \citet{chan2022frame} further propose a framework to evaluate the automatic metrics.
+However, none of them consider measuring the amount of additional new information in free-text rationales. \citet{sun2022investigating} conduct a human study on the additional knowledge provided by free-text rationales.
+This work is the first that proposes an automatic metric to quantify the new information in free-text rationales.